Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If your situation changes, please update your information through the Portal.
 Your preference status can change while you’re on the waiting list.
 In 2020, you will be able to check the Applicant Portal login page to see the latest information on recently housed applicants.

 If you received a confirmation number when you applied, you are on the waiting list.
 We do not send letters confirming that your name is on the waiting list.
-If you’ve registered your confirmation number to the Applicant Portal, you can receive email notifications when there are notices posted to your dashboard.
-Visit the Applicant Portal, and check the Dashboard for recent messages.
+Visit the Applicant Portal to check your status.

 Go to the Applicant Portal Registration page, then enter the confirmation number provided when you completed your application.
-If you did not record your confirmation number, you can receive assistance at the City of Flagstaff Housing Authority office at 3481 North Fanning Drive during normal business hours or contact Housing via email.
+If you did not record your confirmation number, you can receive assistance at the City of Flagstaff Housing Authority office at 3481 North Fanning Drive during normal business hours, write to us, or contact us via email@example.com.

 As with all applicant updates, we cannot discuss your information over the phone.
 This is to protect your personal information.